 If a student passes Anatomy and Physiology with a 75%, the course does not have to be repeated even if the student does not pass Foundation of Nursing.
 If the student does not pass Foundation of Nursing with a 75% and a Level 1 on proctored exam, but passes Anatomy and Physiology, only Foundation of Nursing must be repeated before student moves into Semester II.
 Readmission will be based on space availability in the following class.
-There will be no additional charge to repeat the courses; students have only one chance to repeat the courses.
+There will be no additional charge to repeat the courses; students have only one chance to repeat the courses and no additional attempts to attend the course will be allowed.